meteor/meteor/CONTRIBUTING.md

 ### Clone project and create a new branch to work on

 First, clone this repository and create a new branch to work on.
-Branch names should start with a descriptive suffix of their intended outcome, for example:
+Branch names should follow the GitFlow standard and start with a descriptive prefix of their intended outcome, for example:

-- `feature-` for features
+- `feature/` for features
-- `tests-` for contributions that improve testing
-- `fix-` for general fixes
+- `fix/` for general fixes

-- `build-` for contributions that update the build process
-- `ci-` for contributions that improve/update the ci
+Then the name of the branch should describe the purpose of the branch and potentially reference the issue number it is solving.

 ```shell
 $ git clone git@github.com:Meteor-Community-Packages/meteor-roles.git